lateef-taiwo/ANSIBLE-PROJECTS/ANSIBLE CONFIGURATION MANAGEMENT – AUTOMATE INFRASTRUCTURE/README.md

 ### STEP 3 -BEGIN ANSIBLE DEVELOPMENT
 * In your ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.
-Tip: Give your branches descriptive and comprehensive names, for example, if you use Jira or Trello as a project management tool – include ticket number (e.g. PRJ-145) in the name of your branch and add a topic and a brief description what this branch is about – a bugfix, hotfix, feature, release (e.g. feature/prj-145-lvm)
+Tip: Give your branches descriptive and comprehensive names, for example, if you use [Jira](https://www.atlassian.com/software/jira) or [Trello](https://trello.com/) as a project management tool – include ticket number (e.g. PRJ-145) in the name of your branch and add a topic and a brief description what this branch is about – a bugfix, hotfix, feature, release (e.g. feature/prj-145-lvm).
+Note: While Trello and Jira both offer top-notch task management tools, they each have different strengths.
+The biggest difference between the two is that Trello offers just Kanban boards while Jira offers Kanban, Scrum and sprint boards.
+Scrum and Kanban boards are both used to visually track a project's tasks.
+They are both Agile frameworks.

 * Checkout the newly created feature branch to your local machine and start building your code and directory structure Create a directory and name it playbooks – it will be used to store all your playbook files.
 Create a directory and name it inventory – it will be used to keep your hosts organised.